-No. Gap in controls and/or assurance Action Required Exec Lead Due Date Progress Update BRAG 1 Fragility and availability of the workforce (medical and nursing).
-Health and wellbeing of the workforce (Refer to BAF 5a and BAF 5b) To strengthen the Patient Safety Culture in line with the Workforce Plan and a Just Culture Approach Executive Medical Director/ Executive Director of Nursing/ Executive Director of People and Culture November 2022 June 2023 This has been partially achieved and the Governance Assurance structure review completed.
-New model reflecting the Insight/Involve/Improve model - integrating patient and staff safety data (in line with the National Patient Safety Strategy) agreed in principle with the governance team.
-A business case is being prepared for the Executive team to agree in the new financial year prior to adoption and to link with wider review of reporting structures.
-Due to this the action due date has been revised to June 2023.
-G 2 Provision of histopathology within the Trust (medical and healthcare scientists) Work is taking place across providers via mutual aid and exploration of outsourcing and open recruitment.
+No. Gap in controls and/or assurance Action Required Exec Lead Due Date Progress Update 1 Fragility and availability of the workforce (medical and nursing).
+Health and wellbeing of the workforce (Refer to BAF 5a and BAF 5b) To strengthen the Patient Safety Culture in line with the Workforce Plan and a Just Culture Approach Executive Medical Director/ Executive Director of Nursing/ Executive Director of People and Culture November 2022 June 2023 This has been par Assurance structu the Insight/Involve staff safety data (i Strategy) agreed i business case is b agree in the new f with wider review due date has been 2 Provision of histopathology within the Trust (medical and healthcare scientists) Work is taking place across providers via mutual aid and exploration of outsourcing and open recruitment.
 Ongoing improvement work to identify internal efficiency opportunities.
-Executive Medical Director/ Executive Director of Nursing/ Executive Director of People and Culture March 2023 Appointed three consultants, however there are still 4 vacant posts Task and Finish Group with Diagnostics and Clinical Services (DCS) team and Chief Operating Officer.
-Early evidence of improvement work having impact on Histopathology turnaround times.
-Quality Committee received assurance report on progress July 2022 Ongoing mutual aid from Lancashire Teaching Hospitals NHS Foundation Trust (LTHTR) and University Hospitals of Morecambe Bay NHS Foundation Trust (UHMB) and the Trust continues to use external providers to clear backlogs.
-The matter has been escalated to the national team as it impacts on cancer performance and if required work would be sent outside the region.
-Having established the mitigations, we are now delivering on time and quality standards and ongoing monitoring takes place.
-A review will take place on this action in 6 months.
-G
+Executive Medical Director/ Executive Director of Nursing/ Executive Director of People and Culture March 2023 Appointed three c posts Task and Finish G (DCS) team and G Early evidence of Histopathology tu Quality Committee 2022 Ongoing mutual a Foundation Trust Morecambe Bay N continues to use of The matter has be impacts on cance sent outside the re Having establishe time and quality s place.
+A review w monitoring performance against the CQC standards.
+The pup working.